ADDRESS: Saffron Walden

 The proposed Lidl foodstore will be located in the south western corner of the site and which will feature an attractive glazed frontage with a car parking area to the north of the store.

 The foodstore will a gross internal area (GIA) of 2,178 sq. m with net sales of 1,410 sq. m.
 The foodstore will be supported by a total of 136 car parking spaces, including 6 dedicated disabled spaces and 9 parent and child spaces.
-The foodstore will generate up to 40 full time equivalent jobs.
+The foodstore will generate around 40 full time equivalent jobs.

 It is proposed that the Lidl food store will be open between the hours of: